tytydraco/yessleep/out/Broken_by_the_night.md

 There is one difference.
 All know sleep.
 Few ever know true love.
 I couldn’t know it then, but I lost both, the same night.

 One tiny cap I barely remember taking, broke my nights, my world, and my heart — in that order.
-Lovestruck, became lovesyk, but never lovelorn.
+Lovestruck, became lovesick, but never lovelorn.
 ‘Cause I did it to myself.
 That… is the hardest pill to swallow.

 This December, every carol echoes a bittersweet memento to the final weeks of shining eyes one year ago, before my story began.
 I miss those nights like you can’t imagine.
 Last year’s nocturnes were the shooting stars of a light-filled universe, set ablaze, then vanquished.
 I’ll never get those starbursts back — my heartlight, the shining eyes — or why they slipped away.